 Your sales pitch

-As you know when people say no, it’s not necessarily about you or your product, it’s no for now.
+As you know, when people say no, it’s not necessarily about you or your product; it’s no for now.
 Sometimes small tweaks in how you present your solution make the difference.
-The most important one being clear on what your client’s problem is before presenting a solution that matches their need.
+The most important one is being clear on your client’s problem before presenting a solution that matches their need.